 Deadline to Submit a Deferred Exam Petition

 Arts & Science courses: The deadline to submit a deferred exam petition is usually five business days after the end of the final exam period.
 Check the Academic Dates & Deadlines page for other petition deadlines.

-UTM and UTSC courses: The deadline to submit a deferred exam petition for courses at UTM and UTSC is 72 hours after the missed exam.
+UTM and UTSC courses: The deadline to submit a deferred exam petition and supporting documentation for courses at UTM is 72 hours, and UTSC is 5 business days after the missed exam.
+Please review relevant divisional websites for more information.

-The deadline to submit any supporting documentation is two weeks from when you initiate your petition with your College Registrar’s office.
+The deadline to submit any supporting documentation is three weeks from when you initiate your petition with your College Registrar’s office.

 Personal Statement for Deferred Exam Petitions